 38 Miller Ave, 415.888.2108

 If you’re looking for a quick, fresh meal, Grilly’s is a no-brainer.
-Enjoy a couple burritos, tacos, or the popular chicken taco salad at lunch or dinner on their covered patio (when outdoor dining resumes) and you have a straight-forward lunch or dinner to please the whole family.
+Enjoy a couple burritos, tacos, or the popular chicken taco salad at lunch or dinner on their covered deck and you have a straight-forward lunch or dinner to please the whole family.

 493 Miller Ave, 415.381.3278